justinvforvendetta/MidnightMiner/EasyGuide.md

 ## Back Up Your Wallet File

-It is import that you back up `wallets.json`, which is in the same folder as ther miner.
+It is important that you back up `wallets.json`, which is in the same folder as the miner.
 Copy it to a safe location.
-If you increase the number of worrkers with the --workers option, new wallets will be added so you should back it up again.
+The miner automatically creates new wallets as needed, so you should back up this file regularly to ensure you don't lose access to any earned tokens.

 ## The Dashboard

-Once running, you'll see a dashboard that updates automatically:
+Once running, you'll see a dashboard that updates automatically.
+Each row shows one worker (workers rotate through different wallets automatically):

+- **ID**: Worker number
-- **Address**: Your wallet addresses (where tokens are sent)
+- **Address**: The wallet address currently being used by this worker
-- **Challenge**: The puzzle being solved
+- **Challenge**: The puzzle being solved (or status like "Building ROM" or "Waiting")
 - **Attempts**: How many guesses have been tried
-- **H/s**: Guesses per second
+- **H/s**: Guesses per second (hash rate)

-- **Completed**: Number of puzzles solved, number since launching the miner is in brackets
+At the bottom, you'll see totals across all your wallets:
+- **Total Hash Rate**: Combined speed of all workers
+- **Total Completed**: Total puzzles solved (number in brackets shows puzzles solved this session)
-- **NIGHT**: Estimated token rewards
+- **Total NIGHT**: Estimated token rewards across all wallets (fetched once at startup)

 Press `Ctrl+C` to stop the miner anytime.

-## Accessing Your Tokens
+## Claiming NIGHT

-Your earned tokens are stored in wallets created by the software.
+You will need to claim your NIGHT tokens with the wallets created by the software.
 To access them:

 1. Export your wallet keys by running:
    ```